harvardinformatics/snakemake-workshop/run/run.md

 ## Running on a Cluster

 Snakemake inherently solves some of the problems of complex data analysis workflows that we mentioned at the beginning of the workshop.
-Specifically, they make analyses reproducible and are relatively low maintenance once they are designed.
+Specifically, they make analyses reproducible and are relatively low maintenance once they are written.
 However, we haven't yet tackled the parallelization problem

-Well, it turns out Snakemake inherently deals with this as well, being able to run jobs in the rulegraph that don't depend on each other simultaneously.
+Well, it turns out Snakemake inherently deals with this as well, because it is able to run jobs in the rulegraph that don't depend on each other simultaneously.
 This can easily be controlled with the `-j` argument, which we've only supplied with the value `1` until now.
 If this is increased to, say, `4`, then the workflow will, whenever possible, run up two 4 jobs simultaneously.

 This alone, however, isn't that helpful for large workflows since it is limited by the resources on the computer where Snakemake is run.
 Where Snakemake and other workflow managers really take off is when they are integrated with a job scheduling system (like SLURM) on a high-performance computing (HPC) cluster.

 ### Executor plugins

 Snakemake integrates with job schedulers by using a set of **plugins**.
 These plugins are just additional software packages.
-See the list of plugins in the [Snakemake plugin catalogue](https://snakemake.github.io/snakemake-plugin-catalog/index.html).
+See the list of plugins in the [Snakemake plugin catalogue :octicons-link-external-24:](https://snakemake.github.io/snakemake-plugin-catalog/index.html){:target="_blank"}.
 Here, you'll notice a series of **executor** plugins, which are used specifically to run jobs on specific job schedulers.

 > **Exercise:** Find the **slurm executor** plugin on the plugin catalogue page and read the documentation to find out how to install it, then install it in your environment.
 Run the following to make sure it is installed: